 West Virginia veteran exits from 2020 presidential race

 CHARLESTON, W.Va.
-(AP) — While other Democrats around the country are preparing for presidential runs, a retired Army paratrooper and former West Virginia lawmaker is the first to call off his White House bid after just two weeks as a candidate.
+(AP) — While other Democrats around the country are preparing for presidential runs, a retired Army paratrooper and former West Virginia lawmaker has become the first to call off his White House bid after about two months as a candidate.

-Richard Ojeda, a tattooed veteran who recently ran for Congress, says he isn’t getting the money or attention needed to sustain a campaign.
+Richard Ojeda says he isn’t getting the money or attention needed to sustain a campaign.

 He says he now realizes that “unless someone has extreme wealth or holds influence and power it just isn’t true.”